engcang/engcang.github.io/publications/index.md

 # <span style="color:#9933ff">International Conference</span>

-1. **Eungchang Mason Lee** and Hyun Myung, "Analysis on the performance of VIO according to Trajectory Planning of UAV," *International Conference on Control, Automation and Systems (ICCAS)*, 2020.
+1. **Eungchang Mason Lee** and Hyun Myung, "Analysis on the performance of VIO according to Trajectory Planning of UAV," *International Conference on Control, Automation and Systems (ICCAS)*, pp. 967-971, 2020.

 1. **Eungchang Mason Lee**, Inhwan Wee, Taeyeon Kim, and David Hyunchul Shim, "Comparison of Visual Inertial Odometry using FlightGoggles Simulator for UAV," *International Conference on Control, Automation and Systems (ICCAS)*, pp. 1166-1169.
 2019.